stevenschmatz/EECS-370/Lecture_Notes/lecture_2.md

 Since EDSAC (1949), all computers store instructions in the same way that they store data.
 Each instruction is a number:
 * Each opcode has a unique number associated with it.
 For example, `add` may arbitrarily be 53.
+* Each register has a binary number associated with its number.
+For example, if there were sixteen registers, then each register could be enumerated from 0-15 in three bits.